MEDICAL SERVICES IN CITY* STATE*

 We offer a variety of medical services at our clinic.
 Below is an example of some of the services we offer.
 Contact us today for more information.

-Diagnostic ultrasound, also known as Medical sonography (ultrasonography) is an ultrasound-based diagnostic medical imaging technique used to visualize muscles, tendons, and many internal organs, to capture their size, structure and any pathological lesions with real time tomographic images.
-Our CITY* area team uses this successfully to help many of our patients understand the extent of their condition.
+Diagnostic ultrasound, also known as Medical sonography (ultrasonography) is an ultrasound-based diagnostic medical imaging technique used to visualize muscles, tendons, and many internal organs, to capture their size, structure and any pathological lesions with real-time tomographic images.
+Our CITY* STATE* area team uses this successfully to help many of our patients understand the extent of their condition.

 Ultrasound has been used by radiologists and sonographers to image the human body for at least 50 years and has become one of the most widely used diagnostic tools in modern medicine.
 The technology is relatively inexpensive and portable, especially when compared with other techniques, such as magnetic resonance imaging (MRI) and computed tomography (CT).